utilmeta/utilmeta-py/docs/en/guide/client.md

         raise error.throw()
 ```

-If you need generic configuration for the request, response, or error handling of this `Client` class, you can extend these functions directly from the class and write your logic.
+If you need generic process for the request, response, or error handling of this `Client` class, you can extend these functions directly from the class and write your logic.

-* To `process_request` process the request, you can adjust the parameters in the request.
+* `process_request`: process the request, you can adjust the parameters in the request.
 If the function returns an `Response` instance, the requesting function will not initiate the request and will use the response directly.
 * `process_response`: Process the response.
 You can modify the response header or adjust the data.
 If this function returns an `Request` instance, the request function will re-initiate the request.
 (This feature can be used to retry or redirect the request.)
 * `handle_error` To handle an error, you can log or take action based on the error.
 If this function returns an `Response` `Request` instance, the request function will use the response as the return.
 If this function returns an instance, Then the requesting function will make the request and will throw the error if it does not return or if it returns something else.

 !!! note
+	Generic hook function will on be effected on the default requet functions (using `pass` as function body), If you defined a custom request logic, it will not be processed by these functions, but you can still call `self.process_request` and `self.process_response` inside the function

 #### Decorator hook function

-Compared with the general hook function, the hook function defined by using `@api` the decorator is more flexible in the selection of the target, and `Client` the decorator hook in the class is basically the same as [API 的装饰器钩子](./api-route/#_10) the usage:
+Compared with the generic hook function, the hook function defined by using `@api` the decorator is more flexible in the selection of the target, and the decorator hook in the `Client` class is basically the same as the usage of [API Decorator Hooks](../api-route/#hook-mechanism) :

 * `@api.before` Preprocessing hooks, which process requests before they are called
 * `@api.after`: Response processing hook, which processes the response after the request function call
 * `@api.handle`: Error handling hook to handle when an error is thrown by the request function call chain

-The difference is that for `@api.before` the preprocessing hook, you need to use the first parameter to receive `Client` the request object generated by the class, and you can change the properties of this request object in the preprocessing hook.
+The difference between the `@api.before` is that for the preprocessing hook, you need to use the first parameter to receive the request object generated by the `Client` class, and you can change the properties of this request object in the preprocessing hook.

 ```python
 from utilmeta.core import cli, api, request, response